mich598/Tyche-Green/README.md

 A Zephyr Command Line Interface is implemented to signal the system when a new round is dealt or cards are reshuffled.

-"<tyche n>" signals the new round has started.
+"tyche n" signals the new round has started.
 This resets the current round scores and recommended move.

-"<tyche r>" signals cards have been reshuffled.
+"tyche r" signals cards have been reshuffled.
 This resets the card count as well current round scores and recommended move.

 ## Wireless Network Communications
 ![image](https://github.com/user-attachments/assets/e3b56851-1da6-4d8c-a2c2-5fe8069a6313)